We may earn affiliate commissions for the recommended products. Learn more.

 Desktop apps

-NordPass desktop vault
+NordPass desktop interface 2026

 Browser extensions

-In terms of functionalities, it’s best to keep your expectations low.
 Just like most browser extensions, NordPass’ version has its functionalities linked to its web app.
 That said, you won’t be left without the core features like autosave, autofill, and password generator.

 Mobile apps

-KeePass, meanwhile, doesn’t have official mobile apps.
-Instead, your best bet to plug the gap is community-created apps like KeePassMob, KeePassium, and MiniKeePass.
 However, note that you’ll inevitably see distinct differences in terms of quality, security, and functionality.
-So, it pays to research each beforehand.
+So, it’s best to research each beforehand.

 Customer support

 NordPass is the clear winner when we compare NordPass vs KeePass for customer support.
 NordPass’ support team is available 24/7 via live chat and email.
-And, in a clear departure from the industry’s norm, the 24/7 support is available to everyone, including free users and even non-NordPass users.
-Its agents are also efficient, knowledgeable, and eager to help.
+Its agents are efficient, knowledgeable, and eager to help.
+Alternatively, you could also visit NordPass’ extensive online help center.
+It has knowledge-base articles, step-by-step guides, and tutorials to resolve almost any issue.

 Video review

-If you want to see a different take or simply prefer audiovisual format, check out this video comparison of both providers:
+If you want to see a different take or simply prefer an audiovisual format, check out this video comparison of both providers:

 FAQ